apache/drill/_docs/connect-a-data-source/plugins/125-http-storage-plugin.md

 as that shown above.
 Drill assumes that the server will uses HTTP status codes to indicate a bad request or other error.

+### Input Type

+The REST plugin accepts three different types of input: `json`, `csv` and `xml`.
+The default is `json`.
+If you are using `XML` as a data type, there is an additional configuration option called `xmlDataLevel` which reduces the level of unneeded nesting found in XML files.
+You can find more information in the documentation for Drill's XML format plugin.

 #### Authorization

 `authType`: If your API requires authentication, specify the authentication